 What is stimming in autism?

-Stimming or stim is a shortened term for self-stimulation and is one of the many indicators of autism spectrum disorder (ASD).
+Autism Stimming or stim is a kind of self stimulation and is one of the many indicators of autism spectrum disorder (ASD).
 A person who stims shows repetitive body movements that can involve all five senses or moving objects in a repetitive motion.
 It is also called “stereotypy.”